How to Get Rid of Weeds: 10 Basic Gardening Tips

 What Is A Weed?

-If one species of plant is wanted to grow in the garden, the other species of a plant that competes in the same area will be considered as the weed.
+If one species of plant is wanted to grow in the garden, the other species of plant that competes in the same area will be considered a weed.
 But, in other instances, those unwanted plants can become highly desirable (depending upon the nature of the requirement), like dandelion plants, which are used for decoration as well as for medicines.

 Types of Weeds